Understanding The UK Air Passenger Duty (APD)

 Bottom line

 The UK Air Passenger Duty is the world’s highest tax that’s levied on airline passengers.
-This applies to passengers with itineraries originating in the United Kingdom, and the tax ranges from £13 for an economy short-haul flight, to £180 for a premium cabin long haul flight.
+This applies to passengers with itineraries originating in the United Kingdom, and the tax ranges from £13 for an international short haul economy flight, to £202 for an international premium cabin long haul flight.

 Hopefully the above provides a useful summary of how this works, and if anyone has any questions, please let me know.
 While the UK APD can’t be avoided altogether, there are most definitely ways to minimize it.